bigbridge-nl/product-import/doc/design-considerations.md

 ### Maximum query size

 This library creates long queries.
 This reduces the overhead of query transportation, interpretation and execution.
-We must take care that the query does not become too large.
-Each query must not exceed 1 MB, a standard MySQL maximum query size.
+Each query must not exceed 16 MB, a standard MySQL maximum query size.

+I avoid this limit by batching inserts (and deletes) with batch sizes of 1000.
+Each batch must not exceed 16 MB, so the _average_ insert in a batch must not exceed 16 Kb.

 ### Nice to know